 “What is my individual chance, using my own eggs,

-of having an embryo transferred?”
+of having an embryo transferred and a live birth?”

 As of 1st August 2016, our costs are based on insured patients with hospital cover and Medicare eligibility.
 This excludes hospital admission and anaesthetic fees (if applicable).
 The extended Medicare Safety Net was effective on 1st January 2016.
 This is a separate benefit in addition to Medicare rebates and can be applied once your out of pocket medical costs during a calendar year reach a certain level.
 The threshold is $2,056.30.
 After Medicare and other rebates, final out of pocket costs will depend on your individual circumstances.